 A home gym…

-• strengthens your body to take on tasks you previously could not
+• Strengthens your body to take on tasks you previously couldn’t.

-• will afford you more opportunities to workout, even if for just 15 minute
+• Affords you more opportunities to workout, even if for just 15 minutes.

 I seriously could go on and on about all the advantages of a home gym.
 Not only does it give back to you, but it also allows you to give back to others by allowing friends and family to train with you.